 Cursor Chat Reads the Wrong File

-You @ one file and Cursor answers about a different same-named file — ambiguity, stale index, or symlink confusion.
+You @ one file and Cursor answers about a different same-named file.
+Fix the @-picker, stale index, and symlink causes with full-path references and a resync.

 You type @utils.ts in chat and ask Cursor to explain formatDate.
 The answer is about code you don’t recognize — it read packages/admin/utils.ts instead of packages/web/utils.ts.
 Or, weirder: it talks about a function you deleted three days ago.
-Usually not hallucination — either the @ picker landed on the wrong same-named file, the index lags reality, or a symlink made Cursor think two paths are one.
+This is almost never hallucination.
+Either the @ picker landed on the wrong same-named file, the semantic index lags what’s actually on disk, or a symlink made Cursor treat two paths as one.

 Common causes